myferr/home-lab-controller/DOCS.md

 ### Gist mode
 You can run [GitHub Gists](https://gist.github.com) as YML/YAML configuration files for **home-lab-controller** using a single-line command and just describing your Gist ID, right now the only tested instances were **public** gists.

 The GitHub API is used every 60 seconds (1 minute) to check the `updated_at` key, if your Gist configuration file was updated and it's noticed then all instances will be stopped and restarted with the updated YML/YAML file.
+[Example of a **YML/YAML** file as a **Gist**.](https://gist.github.com/myferr/e419e4d2f37d147804eb73319d1da1fc)

 ## License 📄